practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Crystal/README.md

 - random_streams_for_perf_stats_cr_stat: _0.007466 +- 0.000159 seconds time elapsed  ( +-  2.13% )_, that's more than -12%

 These results are typical for static linking from my point of view: bigger executable sizes, but lower execution speeds and lower variance of execution speeds in average.

-See at Dylan about the obvious effect of numerous dynamic dependencies on execution speed: [Execution speed in the land of Dylan](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Dylan#execution-speed-in-the-land-of-dylan)

 <br/>